COVID-19 almost killed me, says J Balvin | Entertainment

-''I had COVID before.
+Colombian singer J Balvin recently revealed that he took part in 'Global Citizen's Vax Live: The Concert to Reunite the World' as he doesn't want to see others suffer from COVID-19 like he did.
+According to The Hollywood Reporter, the 36-year-old singer had revealed he battled COVID-19 last summer.
+The 'Mi Gente' singer revealed before taking the stage during Vax Live, "I had COVID before.
 It almost killed me.
-We don't want people to feel what I felt,'' Balvin said before taking the stage at the fundraising event, which was held to address the immediate need for wider and more equitable distribution of COVID-19 vaccines around the globe.
+We don't want people to feel what I felt."

-According to Billboard, the 36-year-old singer said too few people are vaccinated there and across South America.

-''I want people to really know they have to vaccinate for themselves, for others, for the world,'' he added.
+Balvin, who's from Colombia, said too few people are vaccinated there and across South America.
+"I want people to really know they have to vaccinate for themselves, for others, for the world," he stressed.

-The singer, whose full name is Jose Alvaro Osorio Balvin, performed his hit songs ''Otra Noche Sin Ti'' and ''Tu Veneno'' at the show.
+The 'I Like It' singer then put on an atmospheric performance of 'Otra Noche Sin Ti' and 'Tu Veneno,' surrounded by dancers.
+Per The Hollywood Reporter, Vax Live addressed the immediate need for wider, more equitable distribution of COVID-19 vaccines around the globe, and Balvin was one of several big stars who joined the show to help communicate the message.

-The event was hosted by singer-songwriter Selena Gomez and aired on Saturday on ABC, ABC News Live, CBS, YouTube (streaming here) and iHeartMedia broadcast radio stations.
+The fundraising event was hosted by Selena Gomez and aired on May 8 on ABC, ABC News Live, CBS, YouTube (streaming here) and iHeartMedia broadcast radio stations.
+(ANI)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)